zenorocha/wedocs/intro/configuration-files.md

 **id**: The id must be uniq, and you may get an error message in case someone else is already using this project id.

-**customDomain**: The custom domain must be uniq, and you may get an error message in case someone else is already using this custom domain.
+**customDomains**: The custom domain must be uniq, and you may get an error message in case someone else is already using this custom domain.

 **Usage:**